 - Concentrations of major ions, TRH, PFAS, Cr, Ni and nutrients were reported in concentrations of up to multiple orders of magnitude greater in the leachate ponds than in the groundwater suggesting that there is no connection between the leachate ponds and the groundwater.
-Further, no mounding of the groundwater is seen in the vicinity of the ponds. - Major ion concentrations in the deep confined and shallow superficial aquifers reported significant differences in distribution indicating no connection between the two aquifers and the leachate pond major ion distribution is again significantly different to the groundwater indicating no impacts to the superficial aquifer. - Spatially across the site it is noted that: - With the exception of those analytes that can be naturally occurring in the environment (e.g. major ions, metals, and nutrients), detections of analytes are low in concentration and spatially isolated indicating an absence of source associated with the landfill operations. - o GW1S/D located cross-gradient of landfill infrastructure often reports higher analyte concentrations than rest of site.
+Further, no mounding of the groundwater is seen in the vicinity of the ponds. - Major ion concentrations in the deep confined and shallow superficial aquifers reported significant differences in distribution indicating no connection between the two aquifers and the leachate pond major ion distribution is again significantly different to the groundwater indicating no impacts to the superficial aquifer. - Spatially across the site it is noted that: - With the exception of those analytes that can be naturally occurring in the environment (e.g., major ions, metals, and nutrients), analyte concentrations are low and spatially isolated indicating an absence of source associated with the landfill operations. - o GW1S/D located cross-gradient of landfill infrastructure often reports higher analyte concentrations than rest of site.
 This is considered to be a cross-gradient well pair and therefore not likely to be impacted by the landfill operations.
-As these two locations often show the highest concentrations on site, it is considered likely that the groundwater at site is more influenced by natural ambient conditions than landfill operations. - Total nitrogen is generally low across the site, however central locations in SE1S (September), SE4D (March), GW6D (September), GW7S (September) and GW9D (March) and western locations GW11S (September), GW22S (September), and GW23S (September), reported elevated concentrations of TN above assessment criteria.
+As these two locations often show the highest concentrations on site, it is considered likely that the groundwater at site is more influenced by natural ambient conditions than landfill operations. - Total nitrogen (TN) was reported above LOR (0.2 mg/L) in all wells except GW6D (March), GW23D (March, December), GW10D (June, December), GW23S (June), and ranged between 0.2 mg/L (GW23D, September) and 6.0 mg/L (SE6S-R, December), (SE10S, September).
+GW7S, GW8D, SE6S-R and SE10S reported TN above the LTIG guideline (5 mg/L) in at least one GME each.
 These wells reported high TN in isolation in one GME per location, either post summer in March or post winter in September and deeper well pairs did not report similar elevated TN concentrations, suggesting that TN fluctuates naturally throughout the aquifer and is not consistently above guidelines.

-- Time series plots indicate that the majority of analytes are stable and within historical ranges with the exception of: - o Chloride, which is increasing in GW3D - Nitrogen and nitrate concentrations have been steadily rising in SE6D since mid-2016 and SE3D since mid-2019, however concentrations in downgradient wells are significantly lower, indicating the nitrogen and nitrate are decreasing quickly in the water column and are not posing a risk to receptors.
+- Time series plots indicate that the majority of analytes are stable and within the historical range with the exception of: - o Chloride, which is marginally increasing in GW3D.
+Chloride is stable in all other monitoring bores both shallow and deep. - Nitrogen and nitrate concentrations have been steadily rising in SE6D since mid-2016.
+Concentrations in 2022 rose from low levels in March to levels comparable with previous data by December 2022.
+Concentrations in downgradient wells are significantly lower, indicating the nitrogen and nitrate are decreasing quickly in the water column and are not posing a risk to receptors.

-Refer to Section 6.2 and 6.3 of the 360 Environmental 2021 Annual Compliance Report
+Refer to Section 6.2 and 6.3 of the 360 Environmental 2022 Annual Compliance Report